charkster/trigger/README.md

  xc3sprog -c jtaghs1_fast scarf_top.bit

-I compiled xc3sprog from source and added the spi flash chip that this board uses (I have not yet submitted a git pull request).
+I compiled xc3sprog from source and added the spi flash chip that this board uses (I have submitted a git pull request).
 I use this command to program the spi flash:

 xc3sprog -c jtaghs1_fast -I scarf_top.bit